oneapi-src/oneDNN/doc/naming_conventions.md

 ## Memory Formats Tags

-When describing tensor memory formats, which is the DNNL term for the way that the data is laid out in memory, documentation uses letters of the English alphabet to describe an order of dimensions and their semantics.
+When describing tensor memory formats, which is the oneDNN term for the way that the data is laid out in memory, documentation uses letters of the English alphabet to describe an order of dimensions and their semantics.